amaurybsouza/aboutme/README.md

 Hi, I'm Amaury, a Linux expert with over 8+ years of experience in on-premises IT infrastructure.

-Actually I'm working as a Senior Linux Administrator at Kyndryl, with experience in Linux (patching, troubleshooting, networking, filesystems), VMware, Ansible, Red Hat Satellite, Shell Scripting, Regex and several tools to administrate the Linux servers and the IT infrastructure.
+Senior Linux Administrator experienced at IT infrastructure, like Linux (patching, troubleshooting, networking, filesystems), VMware, Ansible, Red Hat Satellite, Shell Scripting, Regex and several tools to administrate the Linux servers and the infrastructure.
+When not working at my day job you can find me teaching, giving presentations about Linux, Ansible, Terraform and DevOps in general.
 Over the course of my career, I have developed notable projects with strong adoption in the IT community, around Linux, Shell Scripts, Ansible and Terraform.

 ## Latest articles